lex-node/governance/constitution/constitution.md

 * The Articles refer to the Council as the "DAO" and require the Council's approval of substantially all actions of the Foundation, including the appointment and removal of Foundation directors and supervisor
 * The Articles require the Foundation directors not to hold any administrative or other position in the Council (other than the position of general Council Member by virtue of being a Council Member) and to observe, implement, carry out and execute with best efforts any and all resolutions of the Council, except as otherwise required by their fiduciary duties and applicable law.
 * The Articles require the Foundation directors to provide the Council with notices and other information concerning the Foundation's business and affairs, the appointment/remove of alternate directors or secretaries, any resignations of directors or supervisors, the directors' discharge of their duties and exercise of their powers and such other information as may be required by the Council.
+##### Signaling Era; Future Governance Designs
+4.30.
+The Foundation multi-sig will hold all ACL permissions at launch, but the Council may work to automate (and thus disintermediate) the Executive function by building a cross-chain integration between the Pocket Network and the Council Smart Contract, with appropriate amendments to this Constitution.
+The period before automatic cross-chain execution is achieved will be referred to as the Signaling Era.
+During the Signaling Era, the Council may utilize the Council Smart Contract as a convenient method for holding votes or granting Voting Tokens, but the operation and results of operation of the Council remain subject to the good faith interpretation and discretion of the ACL and thus the Foundation.
+##### Transaction Batching

+4.33.
+By default, the Foundation will batch Governance Transactions on a weekly basis, unless an alternative schedule is specified in this Constitution.
 ### Judiciary
 4.33.
 The judiciary functions of the Pocket DAO are performed by Aragon Court.
 4.34.
 Any Council Member may challenge actions, if they think the action violates this Constitution.
 The outcome of disputes under this Judiciary function will be determined per ‘3.
 Arbitration’.

 ### Diplomatic & Regulatory / Nodes
 4.35.
 The diplomatic and regulatory functions of the Pocket DAO are performed by the Nodes.
 Nodes receive, transmit and propagate transactions and data through the Pocket Network, between the Pocket Network and other blockchain networks and between applications and the Pocket Network and other blockchain networks.
 Validator Nodes enforce the Pocket Protocol and ensure the Pocket Blockchain conforms to its rules by proposing blocks and validating the blocks proposed by other Validator Nodes.
 4.36.
 Each Node, solely by connecting to the Pocket Network, shall be deemed to consent in all respects to the Pocket Protocol, the results of operations of which shall be final and binding upon each Node.
 Without limiting the foregoing, each Validator Node shall be deemed to consent in all respects to the slashing of such Validator Node's staked POKT in accordance with the Pocket Protocol and hereby waives, relinquishes and releases any and all claim against any Person arising from the loss of staked POKT in accordance with the Pocket Protocol.

 ### Citizenry / Users